 Maca is supportive of overall fertility health in a number of ways and complementary to most natural fertility programs.

 10 Reasons Why Maca is Beneficial to Fertility Health

-1. Nourishing to the endocrine system – Alkaloids in Maca have been shown to have an affect on the hypothalamus-pituitary axis of which the pituitary, adrenal and thyroid glands are a part, and which are each involved in hormonal balance.
+1. Nourishing to the endocrine system – Alkaloids in Maca have been shown to have an effect on the hypothalamus-pituitary axis of which the pituitary, adrenal and thyroid glands are a part, and which are each involved in hormonal balance.

-2. Hormonal balance – Maca influences the production of estrogen, testosterone and progesterone supporting balance where it is needed, without containing hormones itself.
+2. Hormonal balance – Maca influences the production of estrogen, testosterone and progesterone-supporting balance where it is needed, without containing hormones itself.

-3. Libido and vitality, including sexual function (supporting erectile dysfunction and cervical mucus production) – Maca has aphrodisiac qualities and supports an increase in blood flow to the pelvic region which in turn may increase sexual desire in both men and women; “increasing vaginal secretions in women and enhancing testosterone levels in men.”
+3. Libido and vitality, including sexual function (supporting erectile dysfunction and cervical mucus production) – Maca has aphrodisiac qualities and supports an increase in blood flow to the pelvic region which, in turn, may increase sexual desire in both men and women; “increasing vaginal secretions in women and enhancing testosterone levels in men.”

 4. Energy and stamina – Maca provides the body with a natural energy due to its high carbohydrate levels.
 Maca is comprised of 60% carbohydrates, primarily from starches and sugars.

 5. Follicle health – Maca may help to stimulate the maturation of follicles within an ovary (in animal studies).